graciehao25/Insight_coding_practice/README.md

 The records in this file are sorted by __`NUMBER_CERTIFIED_APPLICATIONS`__ field, and in case of a tie, alphabetically by __`TOP_STATES`__.

-Percentages is rounded to 1 decimal.
+Percentages are rounded to 1 decimal.

 # Repo Directory Structure

-The directory structure for your repo should look like this:
+The directory structure for this repo should is as follows:
 ```
       ├── README.md
       ├── run.sh